HCESrl/vue-responsive-image/README.md

 ### Assumptions
 This plugin assumes that you are using the same image, with the same proportions (the same width and height ratio), for all breakpoints.
 It might support different ratio images in the future.

-It also assumes that you will use the same image width for desktop and tablet portrait, but that you might need a different overall image width for tablet portrait and smartphone.
+It also assumes that you will use the same image width for desktop and tablet landscape, but that you might need a different overall image width for tablet portrait and smartphone.

 For example, your image might occupy 33% of the screen on desktop, 50% on tablet portrait and 100% on smartphones.
 This requires completely different sizes for the final images in the HTML, and the plugin calculates those for you.